- June 2021

 How significant was the collaboration with UPRISERS in 2017 to you?

-"Old Tiff" would've probably been too insecure and rather not because I'm a photographer.
+"Old Tiff" would've probably been too insecure and rather not do it because I'm a photographer.
 Then she was like: "No, it's because it's more than just about being a pretty face or being cool or whatever."
 It's about the story that you represent, the whole story behind this person, this body, this mind.
-I feel like my story is so tied to this brand as a whole because it was a part of helping me build that confidence and like always motivating me to get back to my community, always motivating me to to be proud of where I come from.
+I feel like my story is so tied to this brand as a whole because it was a part of helping me build that confidence and always motivating me to give back to my community.
+Always motivating me to to be proud of where I come from.

 How do you see yourself different in comparison to the Tiff before and after the accident?